miromannino/Contributions-Importer-For-Github/README.md

 If `set_commit_max_amount_changes()` has been used, a commit could be split.
 In that case this value decides how long these commits could go in the past.
 The idea is that a big commit is likely composed by several features that could have been committed in different commits.
 These changes would have been some time before the actual real commit.
 The time is in seconds, the default is 4 days (good in simpler projects where there is a "backup" commit every week).

+### Ignore Before Date

+    importer.set_ignore_before_date(value)

+Importer will ignore all commits before this date (number of seconds from 1970-01-01 UTC)

+### Just last commit

+    importer.set_start_from_last(false)

+The importer will fetch last commited date from mock_repo and will ignore all commits before this date.
+If `ignore_before_date` is set all commits before the most recent date between last commit and `ignore_before_date` will be ignored.
+Useful to do incremental imports.

 ### Set Author

     importer.set_author(email)

 Author to analyse.
 If not set, commits from any author will be imported.
 Author is given as email.
 This could also be an array in case the author uses different emails.

 ## Contributing